-In this comprehensive course, students receive instruction in the use of word processing and presentation graphics software applications.
+3 semester credits 2/1/0In this comprehensive course, students receive instruction in the use of word processing and presentation graphics software applications.
 Topics generally covered in the word processing component of the course include preparation of memos, letters, tables, charts, reports, mail merges, and templates.
 The presentation graphics component of the course emphasizes use of presentation graphics software in the business world; preparation of multimedia presentations using graphics, tables, clip art, and slides; some advanced presentation customization options; and an overview of presentation skills.
 Prerequisite(s): None.